timo-bmgd/htw-brizer/README.md

 5. The project will be opened in your default web browser, allowing you to explore the mesmerizing 3D visualization of the rotating cube and wavy landscape.

-## Note

-While working on this project, I intended to include Perlin noise to enhance the displacement of the wavy landscape.
-However, due to time constraints, I was unable to implement this feature.
-Nonetheless, the current implementation still creates a visually captivating effect.

-## Credits

-The components of this project were created while following along with a book that provided guidance on WebGL development.
-Three.js was used to simplify the creation of 3D scenes and objects.
-The Live Server plugin for Visual Studio Code was used to facilitate the development process.